Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Experimental Setup

 \section{Experimental Setup}

 The experiment of a 112-Gbit/s PAM4 signal over 2-km SSMF transmission in C-band is performed to verify the performance of the proposed MLSE.
-The experimental setup is shown in Fig. \ref{exp_setup}.
 At the transmitter, $4 \times 10^5$ pseudo-random binary sequences (PRBS) are mapped to $2 \times 10^5$ PAM4 symbols, in which the first 1000 symbols are served as training symbols.
 To improve the transmission performance, the optimized pre-equalization method proposed in our previous work is applied to compensate for partial bandwidth-limited distortion \cite{guo}.
 The PAM4 signal is pulse-shaped by a root-raised cosine (RRC) filter with the roll-off factor of 0.1.
 Then, the signal is resampled by 1.25 sps to align with the sampling rate of the digital-to-analog converter (DAC).
 The 56-GBaud PAM4 analog signal is generated by a DAC with a sampling rate of 70 GSa/s.
 The 3-dB bandwidth of the 8-bit DAC is 16 GHz.
 Afterwards, the analog signal is amplified by a 40-Gbps electrical amplifier (EA, CENTELLAX OA4MVM3).
 A 40-Gbps optical electro-absorption modulator (EAM, OM5757C-CTM388) is employed to modulate the electrical signal on an optical carrier at $\sim$1550 nm.
 The DC bias applied to the EAM is $-$1.6 V, and the insertion loss of the EAM is $\sim$9 dB.

 After 2-km SSMF transmission, the received optical power (ROP) is adjusted by a variable optical attenuator (VOA).
 Then, the optical signal is converted to an electrical signal through a 30-Gbps PIN photodiode with an integrated trans-impedance amplifier (PIN-TIA).
 Finally, the electrical signal is converted to a digital signal by a 70 GSa/s analog-to-digital converter (ADC).
 The offline digital signal processing includes matched filter, resampling, synchronization, FFE, post-filter, MLSE, PAM4 demapping, and BER calculation.
-The estimated frequency domain channel response of this bandwidth-limited system is illustrated in the inset of Fig. \ref{exp_setup}.
 Under 2-km SSMF transmission, the 10-dB bandwidth of the whole system is only $\sim$15 GHz.
 Meanwhile, the frequency response drops rapidly beyond 21 GHz, which leads to severe bandwidth-limited distortion on the PAM4 signal.